Kid-friendly Emerald Isle Salad with Shamrock Ranch Dressing Recipe - Sticky Fingers Cooking

 mince + measure

-Mince 1/2 green onion and 1/4 cup spinach and add to a bowl.
-Measure and add 3 tablespoons mayonnaise, 3 tablespoons milk, 1 teaspoon vinegar, **3/4 teaspoon salt*, and 1/2 teaspoon sugar into the bowl.
+To make the dressing, mince 1/2 green onion and 1/4 cup spinach and add to a bowl.
+Then, measure and add 3 tablespoons mayonnaise, 3 tablespoons milk, 1 teaspoon vinegar, 3/4 teaspoon salt, and 1/2 teaspoon sugar into the bowl.

 2.